programfiction/programfiction/readme.md

 ## PROGRAMFICTION ![Profile Views](https://komarev.com/ghpvc/?username=programfiction)

 Hi, I am a seasoned Lead Software Engineer, Full Stack Developer, and Solution Architect with over 14 years of hands-on experience designing and developing scalable, enterprise-grade applications.
-Currently working as an AVP Senior Software Engineer at Wells Fargo, I lead and contribute to a 10-member Agile team, playing a key role in developing a Test-Driven Development (TDD) platform within the Banking domain.
+I lead and contribute to a 10-member Agile team, playing a key role in developing a Test-Driven Development (TDD) platform within the Banking domain.

 I specialize in .NET technologies (C#, .NET 5, ASP.NET Core) and modern front-end frameworks like Angular 16, with strong expertise in RESTful APIs, Web Services, Entity Framework, and LINQ.
 I am proficient with databases including MSSQLServer, Oracle, SQL Lite, Azure SQL, as well as NoSQL databases like Cosmos DB and MongoDB.